 Many budget recumbents suffer from weak resistance, this isn’t true of the Marcy, the upper levels of the resistance of the Marcy have been praised for their strength with many users saying how they can really notice the difference between the lower and upper-level resistance strength.

 A very capable recumbent bike with a large padded seat and back support, including oversized pedals to accommodate users of all sizes.
 This is another no-fuss recumbent bike, built to last from a company you can trust.
 The Marcy ME-709 should not disappoint.

 To Sum Up

-The Exerputic Recumbent Bike 900XL is one of the most popular bikes on the market for good reason, great build quality, easy to get on and off, a basic, but easy to use monitor, enough resistance levels to suit most people’s needs and a pulse sensors built into the handlebars, all this for under $200 is an excellent buy, you’ll be hard pushed to find a better recumbent for the money.
+The Exerpeutic 900XL Recumbent Bike is one of the most popular bikes on the market for good reason, great build quality, easy to get on and off, a basic, but easy to use monitor, enough resistance levels to suit most people’s needs and pulse sensors built into the handlebars, all this for under $200 is an excellent buy, you’ll be hard pushed to find a better recumbent for the money.